The word Christian appears three times in the New Testament;

 Considering how the word “Christian” is used in these three verses it literally means, “belonging to the association or alliance of Christ” or a “follower of Christ.”

-While that is the dictionary definition of “Christian” it doesn’t really describe what it means to be a Christian.
+While that fits the dictionary definition of “Christian” it doesn’t really describe what it means to be a Christian.
 If you apply the dictionary definition many people who do not believe and trust in Jesus Christ could, and in many cases do, consider themselves Christians because they go to church or they live in a “Christian” nation.
-But going to church, or being a good person does not make you a Christian.
+But going to church or being a good person does not make you a Christian.
 Being a member of a church, attending services regularly, and giving to the work of the church does not make you a Christian.

 What a person does doesn’t make them a Christian.
-As a matter of fact the Bible says that there is nothing that a person can do to make themselves a Christian.
+As a matter of fact, the Bible says that there is nothing that a person can do to make themselves a Christian.
 You become a Christian by God’s grace through faith.
-In other words it’s a gift from God.
+In other words, it’s a gift from God.